Donate

 First version of this sensor used a panasonic detector switch ESE24MV like the one used in the mosaic palette design.

-It has a very good detection performance and very compact but during testing I have found a potential issue.
+It has very good detection performance and is very compact but during testing, I have found a potential issue.

 DSW_ESE24MV1